jrringler13759/HW1/README.md

 Homework #1

-I got rid of the unordered list
+got rid of the unordered list

+changed the header section to the header tag

-I changed the larger div's into a content section and a benefits secition
+changed the larger div's into a content section and a benefits secition

-I used multiple selectors instead of having repeated code for the content and benefits section
+used multiple selectors instead of having repeated code for the content and benefits section

-I combined the image height in the float right and left classes
+combined the image height in the float right and left classes

-I added alt tags on the images
+added alt tags on the images

-I took out some of the id's on the div's not sure if this was a good idea.
+took out some of the id's on the div's not sure if this was a good idea.
 If they are being called anywhere are they needed?

-I deleted some of the unneeded parts of the pathway for the images
+deleted some of the unneeded parts of the pathway for the images